deanpapastrat/GarageBuddy/README.md

 # GarageBuddy
 The ultimate garage sale helper

-### M5: Registration And Profile
+### M6: Registration And Profile
-Our goal with M5 is to create sale and item catalogs
+Our goal with M6 is to create transactions and print tags

 # Setup and Configuration (macOS/Linux)